 Price: Porcelain has become very affordable due to increased production, but still costs more than common ceramic, which requires less heat and time in the kiln.
 In most cases, porcelain will be priced lower than natural stone.

-Applications: We specially love porcelain for commercial flooring because of porcelain's better wear resistance and for exterior applications because of porcelain's freeze-thaw stability.
+Applications: We especially love porcelain for commercial flooring because of porcelain's better wear resistance and for exterior applications because of porcelain's freeze-thaw stability.
 Porcelain is ideal for laboratories due to porcelain's chemical resistance.
-The abrasion resistance of porcelain is very beneficial to us Floridians who are locked in an endless battle, which can ruin the surface of flooring.
+The abrasion resistance of porcelain is very beneficial to us Floridians who are locked in an endless battle against sand, which can ruin the surface of flooring.

 Aesthetics: The cosmetics of most porcelain reflect one of three appearances: faux-stone, faux-wood, or abstract.
 That is, porcelain is manufactured to look like natural stone (e.g., slate or travertine), to look like hardwood flooring, or to simply looks like a man-made tile.
 Today's high-quality porcelains can possess a texture and coloration which is so real that even a discerning eye can be deceived.